dotcomboom/AutoSite/README.md

 It's important to note that while conditionals are most *commonly* used with the `path` attribute, they can also be used with any other regular attribute.
 So you can compare the `path` attribute, `template` attribute, and whatever other attributes you come up with.

 *The start and end of conditionals must be on the same line.*

+AutoSite XL provides a tool for quickly inserting conditionals, which can be accessed by right-clicking the editor and selecting the **Insert Conditional...** option.

 ## Includes